 Q: How much can a Tesla power wall store?
 Will it be enough for 3-5 days in case of an outage?

 A: One Tesla Powerwall stores 14kWh of electricity.
-If you are using fossil fuels for heating then you are probably using about 20kWh a day to run all the lights and appliances in your house.
-If you are using heat pumps to heat or you are using AC in the summer then you are probably using about double this.
-Hence it is not practical to use a Powerwall (or any other type of battery) to run your entire house loads.
-However, this is not how most people use a Powerwall (see my blog post on uses of batteries).
-Most people use them as an alternative to using a diesel or propane back-up generator.
-So the battery or generator is powering an emergency panel which is usually the fridge, the furnace burner circuit and the circulating fans or pumps, plus some lights and a few outlets.
-This is typically under 1kW in total continuous load so a Powerwall can last about a day.
+If you are using fossil fuels for heating, then you are probably using about 20kWh a day to run all the lights and appliances in your house.
+If you are using heat pumps to heat or you are using AC in the summer, then you are probably using about double this.
+Hence it is not practical to use a Powerwall (or any other type of battery) to power your entire house electrical load.
+However, this is not how most people use a battery.
+Most people use them as an alternative to a diesel or propane back-up generator.
+So, the battery or generator is powering an emergency panel which usually runs just the fridge, the furnace-burner circuit and the circulating fans or pumps, plus some lights and a few outlets.
+This is typically under 1kW in total load so a Powerwall can last about a day.
 This is usually enough to get you through a power outage.
 To last 3-5 days you would probably need 2 Powerwalls and to reduce the load on your batteries to just the lights, the wifi, a few outlets and the fridge.